Timothy-Lim/optiga-tpm-explorer/README.md

 ## User Guide

-Learn more about the tool, how it works, and the functionalities of the OPTIGA™ TPM 2.0 by following graphical examples and simple step by step instructions - see the [OPTIGA™ TPM 2.0 Explorer User Guide](./User%20Guide.md) for details.
+Learn more about the tool, how it works and the functionalities of the OPTIGA™ TPM 2.0 by following graphical examples and simple step by step instructions - see the [OPTIGA™ TPM 2.0 Explorer User Guide](./User%20Guide.md) for details.

 ## Resources